 CrypticRock.com – That is great to hear.
 It shows real fans remain true.

 Brian Vander Ark – That is for sure.
-We went through a lot of the fly by night fans too.
+We went through a lot of the fly-by-night fans, too.
 When you are talking about 3 million people who bought Villains, I would say that 10-20% of those are the diehard/hardcore fans that have continued on with us.
 But you are talking about 100,000 to 200,000 people who still go out to purchase our albums, a t-shirt, and to go see the band.
 That is a pretty good position to be in.

 CrypticRock.com – Absolutely!
 Speaking of which, you are starting 2018 off with a bang as you hit the road from headlining shows across the USA.
 Will this tour concentrate on Parachute, or be a mix of material from your extensive discography?

 Brian Vander Ark – Because we haven’t been to a lot of these places in a long time, I would never put a crowd through listening to just the new stuff.
-(Laughs) We are doing most of the stuff of the big album, Villains, but we are definitely going to pepper the set with a handful of the new songs because we feel strongly about them.
+(Laughs) We are doing most of the stuff for the big album, Villains, but we are definitely going to pepper the set with a handful of the new songs because we feel strongly about them.
 We are still an entertaining band, we are not a Shoegaze band, we want people to enjoy themselves – we like to tell stories, we like to have a laugh.
 I think what people can expect from this tour is 60-70% of this is going to be songs they are very familiar with, along with a handful of the new ones on there.
-I can tell you this, there is mostly not going to be any of the kid’s stuff being played.
+I can tell you this, there is mostly not going to be any of the kids’ stuff being played.
 (Laughs)

-CrypticRock.com – Oh, no oboes? come on!
+CrypticRock.com – Oh, no oboes?
+Come on!
 (Laughs)

 Brian Vander Ark – (Laughs) No, if anyone is concerned about hearing an oboe at this show, they don’t have to worry.